 This quarterly publication of weekly Bible Lessons is arranged for individual study and use in Sunday church services worldwide.
-It is translated into 14 languages and is available in English Braille in online editorials for young people and adults, on audio cassette, compact disc, and video (continuously published since 1890).
+It is translated into 9 languages, as well as English Braille, in online editorials for young people and adults, on audiocassette, compact disc, and video (continuously published since 1890).

 Watching the world from a spiritual perspective, this weekly magazine features articles, editorials, and firsthand accounts of healing.
 The Sentinel—Radio Edition includes discussions and candid interviews on topics uppermost in public thought.
 The Radio Edition is broadcast throughout the world and is available on audiocassette and online (continuously published since 1898).

 Established “to proclaim the universal activity and availability of Truth,” the Herald is published monthly and/or quarterly in 13 languages.
 The Herald presents articles and testimonies of healing, and a directory of Christian Science churches, practitioners, and other listings for each country.
 The Herald is also produced as a radio program in five languages, with interviews and reports of healings (continuously published since 1903).

 For more information about The Christian Science Publishing Society and its publications, please visit The First Church of Christ, Scientist.